FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

     - `generate_refresh_tokens` - (Optional) Indicates if a Refresh Token should be issued from the Login API
     - `require_authentication` - (Optional) Indicates if the Login API should require an API key.
 If you set this value to false and your FusionAuth API is on a public network, anyone may attempt to use the Login API.
 * `name` - (Required) The name of the Application.
+* `multi_factor_configuration` - (Optional)
+    - `email_template_id` - (Optional) The Id of the email template that is used when notifying a user to complete a multi-factor authentication request.
+    - `sms_template_id` - (Optional) The Id of the SMS template that is used when notifying a user to complete a multi-factor authentication request.
 * `oauth_configuration` - (Optional)
     - `authorized_origin_urls` (Optional) An array of URLs that are the authorized origins for FusionAuth OAuth.
     - `authorized_redirect_urls` - (Optional) An array of URLs that are the authorized redirect URLs for FusionAuth OAuth.
     - `client_secret` - (Optional) The OAuth 2.0 client secret.
 If you leave this blank during a POST, a secure secret will be generated for you.
 If you leave this blank during PUT, the previous value will be maintained.
 For both POST and PUT you can provide a value and it will be stored.
+    - `client_authentication_policy` - (Optional) Determines the client authentication requirements for the OAuth 2.0 Token endpoint.
+    - `debug` - (Optional) Whether or not FusionAuth will log a debug Event Log.
+This is particular useful for debugging the authorization code exchange with the Token endpoint during an Authorization Code grant."
     - `device_verification_url` - (Optional) The device verification URL to be used with the Device Code grant type, this field is required when device_code is enabled.
     - `enabled_grants` - (Optional) The enabled grants for this application.
 In order to utilize a particular grant with the OAuth 2.0 endpoints you must have enabled the grant.
     - `generate_refresh_tokens` - (Optional) Determines if the OAuth 2.0 Token endpoint will generate a refresh token when the offline_access scope is requested.
     - `logout_behavior` - (Optional) Behavior when /oauth2/logout is called.
     - `logout_url` - (Optional) The logout URL for the Application.
 FusionAuth will redirect to this URL after the user logs out of OAuth.
+    - `proof_key_for_code_exchange_policy` - (Optional) Determines the PKCE requirements when using the authorization code grant.
     - `require_client_authentication` - (Optional) Determines if the OAuth 2.0 Token endpoint requires client authentication.
 If this is enabled, the client must provide client credentials when using the Token endpoint.
 The client_id and client_secret may be provided using a Basic Authorization HTTP header, or by sending these parameters in the request body using POST data.
+    - `require_registration` - (Optional) When enabled the user will be required to be registered, or complete registration before redirecting to the configured callback in the authorization code grant or the implicit grant.
+This configuration does not currently apply to any other grant.
 * `registration_configuration` - (Optional)
     - `birth_date` - (Optional)
         * `enabled` - (Optional)